parente/tott/doc/setup.rst

 #.
 Replace the information about me with the equivalent information about you.

    * If you're using SublimeText and have installed GitGutter, you should see little markers in the left gutter of the editor when you save.
 These are the lines you've modified in comparison with the latest copy of the README in version control.
-   * You don't have to put your real information, but you should.
-When you push it to GitHub, the webhook you setup when creating your fork will push it to our meet-up roster which we might use later on.
+   * You don't have to put your real name and email.
+It's just a test case for pushing code to GitHub.

-#.
-Open the `features/*.features` files and review their content.
 #.
 Back at the *tottbox* prompt, do the following to execute a test suite checking the README.md file and *tottbox* environment against the specs.

    .. code-block:: console